TalesOfDNA/CLONETIFY-IT/README.md

 # CLONETIFY-IT

-## Created by Mayra Banuelos.
+### Created by Mayra Banuelos @TalesOfDNA

+### Researcher at Brown University

+### Post-Bac Researcher at San Francisco State University

-In order to run this program you need to install PyQt4 and all its dependencies, Numpy, Matplotlib.
+In order to run this program you need to install PyQt4 and all its dependencies, Numpy, Matplotlib, Scipy, OpenCV, NdImage, Imutils

 Run Gui2A.py to get to the main interface.